 Hearing is among your 5 senses and should be protected as such.
 Using the utmost protection when participating in noisy activity for work or leisure is imperative to preventing hear loss.
-And you may need to use hearing protection more than you may realize.
+And you may need to use custom ear plugs more than you may realize.

 Human hearing is much more sensitive than many people realize.
 Your ears are fascinating instruments which are actually capable of detecting pressure variations of less than one billionth of atmospheric pressure.
 The hearing drum inside your ear detects air vibrations on the microscopic level as tiny as a tenth of an atomic diameter.